OperationCode/operationcode_old_site/BLOG_POSTING_GUIDE.md

 - checked that Jekyll published your final, static HTML page that will be served out by the web server in `/public/blog/`.

 ##Current Issues
 - running `rake jekyll` re-builds the site fine, but shows `rake aborted!
-Don't know how to build task 'jekyll'
+Don't know how to build task 'jekyll'`
+- For now, may need to use images from other hosted sites like Imgur.
+Haven't figured out how to store/add in Rails app.
+See "asset pipeline flow" in future tasks below

 ##Future tasks
+- consider adding [asset pipeline flow](http://www.sitepoint.com/jekyll-rails/) for pictures, scripts etc. See "Extra: Using Rails-like Assets".
 - consider adding a [new theme](http://drjekyllthemes.github.io/)
 - add some posts!